-R&D is a common tax incentive provided by jurisdictions.
-The question for the purposes of Pillar Two is to what extent it will lead to a reduction in the GloBE effective tax rate, and potentially lead to additional top-up tax.
+Tax incentives for R&D are a common way for a jurisdiction to attract foreign direct investment (FDI).
+A key question for the purposes of the Pillar Two GloBE rules (along with all other tax incentives) is to what extent they may lead to a reduced GloBE effective tax rate (ETR), and potentially lead to additional top-up tax.

-In this article we look at the financial accounting, domestic tax and Pillar Two treatment of some of the key incentives offered including a deduction, capitalized treatment, a super deduction, tax credits and patent boxes or other similar arrangements.
+In this article we look at the financial accounting, domestic tax and Pillar Two treatment of some of the main R&D tax incentives including standard deductions, capitalization, super deductions, tax credits and patent boxes or other similar arrangements.

 Standard Deduction

-In some jurisdictions, a company is just permitted an immediate write-off of the full amount of R&D expenditure.
+In some jurisdictions, a company is just permitted an immediate write-off of the full amount of R&D expenditure for tax purposes.

-On the assumption that this is mirrored for financial accounting purposes, there would be no additional impact under the GloBE rules.
+On the assumption that this is mirrored for financial accounting purposes (as is usually the case), there would be no additional impact under the GloBE rules.

 GloBE income is based on financial accounting income, and therefore the accounting expense would flow through into the GloBE income base.